 The receiver energy detection (ED) measurement for clear channel assessment (CCA) is an estimate of a (mostly) narrowband signal’s power around its central frequency.
 It is meaningless when the signal’s power is below the noise floor (ultra-wideband signal).
 No attempt is made to identify or decode signals on the channel.

-The FM-UWB PHY can perform carrier sense of a narrowband system after FM demodulation by ED over a certain threshold.
+The FM-UWB PHY must perform carrier sense of a narrowband system after FM demodulation by ED over a certain threshold.
 Carrier sense cannot be applied for IR-UWB as the signal power level is below the noise floor.
 However, a hub or coordinator with FM-UWB radio must implement an IR-UWB radio as well.
 Consequently, carrier sense by FM-UWB can be used for the IR-UWB radio as well.

 The IR-UWB PHY can perform CCA by preamble detection.
 CCA shall report a busy medium upon detection of a synchronization symbol.
 Otherwise, slotted Aloha is employed.
+CCA must be mandatory to prevent interference with other non-802.15 systems.

 Channal Coding

-Forward error correction(FEC) with proper error detecting abd correcting channek codes corresponding to each combination of packet QoS levels and coexistence classes have been designed in Table 5.
+Forward error correction (FEC) with proper error detecting and correcting channel codes corresponding to each combination of packet QoS levels and coexistence classes have been designed in Table 5.

 Table 5; Error-Control with FEC and HARQ corresponding to combination between packet QoS levels and coexistence classes